UltraOS/UltraProtocol/README.md

 - `page_table_depth` - currently configured page table depth
 - `reserved` - reserved for future use
 - `dtb_address` - physical address of the device tree blob, 0 if not applicable or not present
+- `smbios_address` - physical address of the SMBIOS entry point structure (either 32 or 64 bits as indicated by the signature), 0 if not applicable or not present

 ### ULTRA_PLATFORM_INVALID
 Reserved.
 If encountered, must be considered a fatal error.